Cheraw: Enlistment in Captain Bull's company and aftermath

-In 1715, Cheraw warriors joined other Southeastern tribes in the Yamasee War to fight against European enslavement of Indians, mistreatment, and encroachment on their territory.
-On July 18, 1715, a Cheraw delegation represented the Catawban tribes in Williamsburg, Virginia and negotiated peace.
-They were out of the war by October 1715.
+On April 1715, Cheraw warriors joined other Southeastern tribes in the Yamasee War to fight against European enslavement of Indians, mistreatment, and encroachment on their territory.
+In July, Governor Charles Craven marched north with his militia to attack the Cheraw on the upper Pee Dee River, but had to divert his forces west to pursue war parties.
+(Note: Later war parties closer to Charles Town may have included the Cheraw.)